open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 If an SDK chooses to support an integer-valued environment variable, it SHOULD support nonnegative values between 0 and 2³¹ − 1 (inclusive).
 Individual SDKs MAY choose to support a larger range of values.

-For variables accepting an numeric value, if the user provides a value the SDK cannot parse, or which is outside the valid range for the configuragion item SDK SHOULD generate a warning and gracefully ignore the setting.
-In particular, SDKs SHOULD NOT assign a custom interpretation e.g. to negative values if a negative value does not naturally apply to a configuration, but treat it like any other invalid value.
+For variables accepting an numeric value, if the user provides a value the SDK cannot parse, or which is outside the valid range for the configuration item, the SDK SHOULD generate a warning and gracefully ignore the setting, i.e., treat them as not set.
+In particular, SDKs
+SHOULD NOT assign a custom interpretation e.g. to negative values if a negative value does not naturally apply to a configuration, but treat it like any other invalid value.